dotnet/csharplang/proposals/extensions.md

 - [...]
 - \***The underlying type of an extension type shall be at least as accessible as the extension type itself.**

-Note those also apply to visibility constraints of file-local types (TODO not yet specified).
+Note those also apply to visibility constraints of file-local types (not yet specified).

 ### Extension type members